07Chengran/iGEM-forum/README.md

 The iGEM Community Forum is designed to serve as a central hub for iGEM teams to discuss various topics related to synthetic biology, including but not limited to project development, parts design, bioethics, and team management.

+Based on SpringBoot+Vue framework, the front end and back end are separated

 ## Features

 - **Discussion Boards:** Structured spaces for specific topics like project development, troubleshooting, and event announcements.